-As for now, the iPad runs iPadOS 14.7.1, but was with iPadOS 14.5 that Apple brought one of the most important updates:
+The last update for iPadOS 14 was version 14.8, but was with iPadOS 14.5 that Apple brought one of the most important updates:

 - App Tracking Transparency: iPadOS 14.5 includes the new App Tracking Transparency feature.
 This requires that applications ask permission from users before tracking them across other apps and websites.
 For example, when you open the Facebook app, you’ll see a prompt that says the app would like to track you across other apps and services.
 There will be two options from which to choose: “Ask App Not to Track” or “Allow.”